-At Centre for Surgery, one of our most asked about procedures is forehead osteoma removal.
+At Centre for Surgery, one of the most asked about procedures is forehead osteoma removal.
 But what exactly is it, and what does surgery involve?

 What is forehead osteoma removal?

 An osteoma is a benign growing lesion located on the forehead but can also be found on the neck.
-The lump consists of bone which forms beneath the skin and can appear as a singular lump or multiple lumps.
+The lump consists of bone, which forms beneath the skin and can appear as a singular lump or multiple lumps.
 They can be apparent from birth or appear as we age.
 The osteomas are often slow-growing.
 However, they can be unsightly and cause self-esteem or self-image problems.
-Currently, there is no known cause for forehead osteomas.
+Currently, the cause of forehead osteomas is unknown.
 Sometimes they may occur as a result of a head injury; however, the cause of osteomas apparent from birth is unknown.

 While forehead osteomas are benign and do not cause any further health problems, many people will opt to have them surgically removed.